Incomplete U-Statistics of Equireplicate Designs: Berry-Esseen Bound and Efficient Construction: Acknowledgments and Funding

 \section{Acknowledgments and Funding}

 This work was supported in part by NSF grant SES-2150615.
-We also acknowledge the support of Purdue University, as both authors were affiliated with Purdue during the beginning of this project.
-In preparing this work, OpenAI models GPT-4o and GPT-5 were used to proofread specific paragraphs and refine code.
-The authors subsequently reviewed and edited all AI-assisted content to ensure accuracy and coherence, and take full responsibility for the integrity of the manuscript.
+We also acknowledge the support of Purdue University, where both authors were affiliated at the beginning of this project.
+The clusters at the Center for Research Computing and Data at the University of Pittsburgh were used to perform the numerical experiments in this paper.
+In preparing this work, OpenAI models were used to proofread specific paragraphs and refine code.
+The authors subsequently reviewed and edited all AI-assisted content, and take full responsibility for the integrity of the manuscript. \fi